musheeza018/website-1/content/en/flux/installation/bootstrap/gitlab-and-gitlab-enterprise.md

 ---
-title: GitLab
+title: GitLab and GitLab Enterprise
-linkTitle: GitLab
+linkTitle: GitLab and GitLab Enterprise
-description: "How to follow bootstrap procedure for Flux using GitLab"
+description: "How to bootstrap Flux with GitLab and GitLab Enterprise"
 weight: 30
 ---